petergridge/irrigation_component_V3/README.md

 Setting *water_adjustment* attribute allows a factor to be applied to the watering time.

 * If the factor is 0 no watering will occur
 * If the factor is 0.5 watering will run for only half the configured watering time.
+Wait and repeat attributes are unaffected.

 ### ECO feature
-The ECO feature allows multiple small watering cycles to be used to minimise run off and wastage.
+The ECO feature allows multiple small watering cycles to be configure for a zone in the program to minimise run off and wastage.
 Setting the optional configuration of the Wait, Repeat attributes of a zone will enable the feature.

 * *wait* sets the length of time to wait between watering cycles
 * *repeat* defines the number of watering cycles to run